Resources for Current Students

 Find Support:

-• The Student Learning Center provides academic tutoring and helps students navigate the academic rigor of UC Berkeley.
-More found at https://slc.berkeley.edu/home
+- The Student Learning Center provides academic tutoring and helps students navigate the academic rigor of UC Berkeley.

-• The Student Tech Equity Program provides laptops, Wi-Fi hotspots, and other equipment (like web cameras and noise cancelling headphones).
+- The Student Technology Equity Program (STEP) provides needs-based loans of technology to graduate, professional and undergraduate students.
+Availabie equipment includes: laptops, Wi-Fi hotspots, web cameras, noise cancelling headphones, and other hardware offerings.
 It’s not too late to apply.
-Thanks to the Student Technology Fund, students are also eligible for free software (including Microsoft Office and Adobe Creative Suite) and can access 5,000+ LinkedIn Learning classes and special Zoom features with their berkeley.edu email address.
+Thanks to the Student Technology Fund, students are eligible to access free software, such as Microsoft Office and Adobe Creative Suite, over 5,000 LinkedIn Learning classes, and special Zoom video communications features using their berkeley.edu email address.

-• The Centers for Educational Equity and Excellence provide services to support first-generation, low-income and underrepresented students, current and former foster youth, veterans, student parents, undocumented students, re-entry students and transfer students.
-More about CE3 at https://ce3.berkeley.edu/
+- The Centers for Educational Equity and Excellence provide services to support first-generation, low-income and underrepresented students, current and former foster youth, veterans, student parents, undocumented students, re-entry students and transfer students.

-You should come to campus only if you have a specific need (such as seeking medical attention or other emergency services, visiting the grab-and-go food pantry, conducting essential in-person research or other essential campus work, and of course if you live on campus).
+You should come to campus only if you have a specific need, such as seeking medical attention or other emergency services, visiting the grab-and-go food pantry, conducting essential in-person research or other essential campus work, and of course if you live on campus.
 When on campus, physical distancing and wearing facial coverings are also required at all times and you will be required to comply with city and county public health orders.
-You will only be allowed to enter campus if you accept the Keep Berkeley Healthy Pledge in Cal Central and complete a daily symptom screener, accessible through Cal Central, the Campus coronavirus site, or the UC Berkeley Mobile app (iOS, Android).
+You will only be allowed to enter campus if you accept the Keep Berkeley Healthy Pledge in Cal Central and complete a daily symptom screener, accessible through Cal Central, the Campus Coronavirus (COVID-19) website, or the UC Berkeley Mobile app (iOS, Android).

 Student Code of Conduct